ballerina-platform/module-ballerina-http/docs/spec/spec.md

 A client allows the program to send network messages to a remote process according to the HTTP protocol.
 The fixed remote functions of the client object correspond to distinct network operations defined by the HTTP protocol.

-The client init function requires port and configuration to initialize the client.
+The client init function requires a valid URL and optional configuration to initialize the client.
 ```ballerina
 http:Client clientEP = check new ("http://localhost:9090", { httpVersion: "2.0" });
 ```